Viniciusltda/PongGameClone/README.md

 # PongGameClone
-Just a clone of the Classic game Pong, mad with Unity and C#.
+Just a clone of the Classic game Pong, made with Unity and C#.